The event system

 text: string // human-readable event text to embed

-metadata: object // arbitrary structured data
+payload: object // arbitrary structured data

 }